eastrd/ArchivEye/README.md

 ### Limitations

-OCR can be slow, particularly for PDF documents with hundreds of pages.
+- OCR can be slow, particularly for PDF documents with hundreds of pages.
 Processing time may vary depending on your PC hardware specifications.
+This can be resolved by utilizing multithreading.
+- It only supports English language for now due to time constraint.